-“They’d blacken and burn as soon as touch me,” you say.
-But you aren’t sure you’ve kept the quiver from your voice.
+“They’d blacken and burn as soon as touch me,” I say.
+But I’m not sure I’ve kept the quaver from my voice.

 “You’ve no sword.
 And don’t you think to burn them.
 You’ll have to trust me, One-Eye.
 It won’t work.
 The spiders just..heh…they swarm you.
 They’d be on top of you before you can set them to sparking.
 Fire against Swarm is as useful as nipples on a breastplate.”

-You’re silent for a long time.
-And since you can’t think of anything else to say, you mutter, “This is going to sound strange, but where are we?
+I’m silent for a long time.
+And since I can’t think of anything else to say, I mutter, “This is going to sound strange, but where are we?
 Where is Strathbury?
 Whose land is this?”